glorang/nwfermi/README.md

 - Xorg config example

 For models 1926:1846 and 1926:1878 you need to install the additional "fwprod" daemon.
 Its usage is unclear but seems to work according to #4.
 See additional steps as required outlined below.

+You should execute the entire procedure with the root user (e.g. execute a `su -` or `sudo -i` before you begin).

 # Licensing